 We can incorporate all this analysis into our automated report.
-For example, following is the CT scan of an 75 year old patient with a hemorrhage and our automated report.
+For example, following is the CT scan of an 75 year old patient and our automated report.

 qER Analysis Report =================== Patient ID: KSA18458 Patient Age: 75Y Patient Sex: M Preliminary Findings by Automated Analysis: - Infarct of 0.86 ml in left occipital region. - Dilated lateral ventricles.
 This might indicate neurodegenerative disease/hydrocephalus.
 Lateral ventricular volume = 88 ml.
 Interquartile range for male >=75Y patients is 28 - 54 ml.
 This is a report of preliminary findings by automated analysis.
 Other significant abnormalities may be present.
 Please refer to final report.